cocos/cocos-docs/en/cocos-service/agc-apm.md

   ![](agc-apm/apm-configfile.png)

-- For Creator 2.4.3 and above, if you [publish to HUAWEI AppGallery Connect](../../publish/publish-huawei-agc.md) platform, **select** the `agconnect-services.json` file on the **Build** panel after downloading or updating.
+- For Creator 2.4.3 and above, if you [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md) platform, **select** the `agconnect-services.json` file on the **Build** panel after downloading or updating.

   ![](agc-apm/apm-agcfile.jpg)

-- Users of older versions, the `agconnect-services.json` file **must be copied manually** to the `settings` directory of the project directory after downloading or updating.
+- If published to the Android platform, or users of older versions, the `agconnect-services.json` file **must be copied manually** to the `settings` directory of the project directory after downloading or updating.

 ### Verify whether the service is integrated successfully